Public Assistance (PA) Grant Program

 • Local governments and special districts – For example school districts, irrigation districts, fire districts and utility districts.

-• Private nonprofit organizations (PNPs).
+• Private Nonprofit organizations (PNPs).
 PNPs must own or operate facilities that are open to the general public and that provide certain essential and critical services otherwise performed by a government agency.

 The facility must be: